hackclub/some-assembly-required/README.md

 # Some Assembly Required

-### A playful guide about talking to your computer.
+### A playful introduction to talking to your computer.

 ---